 5002 was reinstated during March.

-Condition August: green livery with full yellow cabfronts, gangway doors present, headboard brackets fitted (both cabs), full size fuel tank, shortened water tank, no blanking plates, hand/footholds present, ridge sided sandboxes, two-rung bogie mounted footsteps, five upper & four lower ventilators on non-BIS side, split radiator screens fitted (both sides), all valencing fitted.
+Condition August: green livery with full yellow cabfronts, gangway doors present, headcode disc brackets fitted (for use with SR six disc headcodes), full size fuel tank, shortened water tank, no blanking plates, hand/footholds present, ridge sided sandboxes, two-rung bogie mounted footsteps, five upper & four lower ventilators on non-BIS side, split radiator screens fitted (both sides), all valencing fitted.

-Condition August: green livery with full yellow cabfronts, no frame level stripe, gangway doors sheeted over, headboard brackets fitted (both cabs), headcode discs centered on cabfront, full size fuel tank, shortened water tank, no blanking plates, hand/footholds plated over (footsteps on bogie to hand/footholds not removed), ridge sided sandboxes, two-rung bogie mounted footsteps, five upper & four lower ventilators on non-BIS side, split radiator screens fitted (both sides), all valencing on bodysides removed.
+Condition August: green livery with full yellow cabfronts, no frame level stripe, gangway doors sheeted over, headcode disc brackets fitted (for use with SR six disc headcodes), headcode discs centered on cabfront, full size fuel tank, shortened water tank, no blanking plates, hand/footholds plated over (footsteps on bogie to hand/footholds not removed), ridge sided sandboxes, two-rung bogie mounted footsteps, five upper & four lower ventilators on non-BIS side, split radiator screens fitted (both sides), all valencing on bodysides removed.

-Condition final: blue/yellow livery, gangway doors sheeted over, headcode discs centered on cabfront, headboard brackets fitted (both cabs), full size fuel tank, shortened water tank, blanking plates fitted, hand/footholds plated over, ridge sided sandboxes, two-rung bogie mounted footsteps, five upper & four lower ventilators on non-BIS side, split radiator screens fitted (both sides).
+Condition final: blue/yellow livery, gangway doors sheeted over, headcode discs centered on cabfront, headcode disc brackets fitted (for use with SR six disc headcodes) both cabs, full size fuel tank, shortened water tank, blanking plates fitted, hand/footholds plated over, ridge sided sandboxes, two-rung bogie mounted footsteps, five upper & four lower ventilators on non-BIS side, split radiator screens fitted (both sides).